Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description includes 'CALL IMMEDIATELY - No information gathering required,' indicating immediate usability without prerequisites.
-However, it does not provide explicit guidance on when not to use or alternatives, which slightly reduces the score.
+The description includes 'CALL IMMEDIATELY - No information gathering required,' which strongly indicates it is safe to use without prerequisites, but it fails to provide explicit guidance on when not to use it or alternatives.
+The usage context is implied rather than explicit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.